The Constitution of the Student Congress

 - Article III: The Vice-President

-3.1 The Vice-President will be responsible for all Student Congress elections with the assistance of the Parliamentarian.
+3.1 The Chief of Staff will be responsible for all Student Congress elections with the assistance of the Vice President.

-3.2 The Vice-President will oversee the selection of the Secretary and Controller positions.
+3.2 The Vice-President will oversee the selection of the Secretary, Chief of Staff, Chief of Public Affairs and Marketing, Chief of Culture and Inclusion positions, and Controller positions.

 3.3 The Vice-President will give proper notification of all Congress meetings to the Representatives, the Cabinet, and the Student Congress Advisor.